-Figure 18 shows the monitoring of the MWR-model differences of atmospheric attenuation (Δ ATM_ATT) using Level2 STC products from the Marine Center.
+Figure 19 shows the monitoring of the MWR-model differences of atmospheric attenuation (Δ ATM_ATT) using Level2 STC products from the Marine Center.
 Sentinel-3A correction in Ku band is compared to Jason2/AMR andJason3/AMR.
 SARAL/AltiKa is not shown here because the altimeter uses the Ka band.
+A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
+The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.

-Figure 18 shows that the several evolutions affected mainly the average value of Δ ATM_ATT: the daily average show steps when the configuration of the IPF is updated, while the standard deviation remains stable over the period.
-The mean of Δ ATM_ATT for Jason2 and Jason-3 is around 0.005dB, a little larger for S-3A: around 0.015dB since mid-January, more stable around 0.01dB since July.
+Figure 19 shows that the several evolutions affected mainly the average value of Δ ATM_ATT: the daily average show steps when the configuration of the IPF is updated, while the standard deviation remains stable over the period.
+The mean of Δ ATM_ATT for Jason2 and Jason-3 is 0.004dB and 0.003dB respectively, a little larger for S-3A with 0.014dB.
+The evolution is stable for Jason2/3, some jumps are observable for Sentinel-3A.
+The steps at the beginning of the period are due to processing configuration changes (MWR characterisation file, Long Term Monitoring file).
 During cycle 25, a step is observed over the mean and standard deviation of the difference.
-This step corresponds to the IPF update which corrected the coding of the atmospheric attenuation in the product.
+This step corresponds to the IPF update correcting the coding of the atmospheric attenuation in the product.
 The atmospheric attenuation can now have higher values in case of strong attenuation events.
-These points have an impact on the mean and the standard deviation because they are very strong with respect to the average attenuation in Ku band.
-A finer tuning of the retrieval algorithm is expected to correct for this small difference.
+These points have an impact on the mean and the standard deviation because they have very high values with respect to the average attenuation in Ku band.
+A finer tuning of the retrieval algorithm is expected to correct for that.

-Figure 18 : Monitoring of difference MWR-model atmospheric attenuation: daily average (left) and standard deviation (right).
+Figure 19 : Monitoring of difference MWR-model atmospheric attenuation: daily average (left) and standard deviation (right).
 Selection of points with latitude between -60° and 60°